Lamar Odom And Tristan Thompson Fight Over Khloe Kardashian, Source Claims

 — Celebrity News (@UpdatedCeleb) March 9, 2017

-But, according to the source, Odom, 37, showed up at the “peace meeting” with a couple of his friends, and predictably, things got rowdy.
+However, according to the source, Odom, 37, showed up at the “peace meeting” with a couple of his friends, and predictably, things got rowdy.

-The 37-year-old former Los Angeles Lakers forward, Lamar Odom, simply couldn’t stand to breathe the same air with the 25-year-old Cleveland Cavaliers Thompson.
+The 37-year-old former Los Angeles Lakers forward simply couldn’t stand to breathe the same air with the 25-year-old Cleveland Cavaliers player Thompson.

-Khloe realized to late that she’d made a mistake bringing the two together.
+Khloe realized too late that she’d made a mistake bringing the two together.

 “She didn’t count on how snarky and hostile Lamar was going to be, plus how super-protective Tristan acted in return.”

-According to the insider, Odom provoked a confrontation with his snarky and hostile attitude.
-Before long, the two men were exchanging blows and Lamar’s friends had to intervene and pull them off each other before someone got hurt.
+According to the insider, Odom provoked a confrontation with snarky comments and hostile attitude.
+Before long, the two men were exchanging blows, and Lamar’s friends had to intervene and pull them off each other before someone got hurt.

 “Lamar’s friends had to pull them off each other once things got really bad,” the source told Radar Online.